 In one popular variation, the provider doesn’t even provide the service.
 The patient shows up simply so the provider can obtain his or her insurance information.

-We are aware of a recent case in New York City where patient recruiters were operating their own shoe store!
+We are aware of recent patient recruiter schemes where the patient is given booze or cigarettes simply to show up for an appointment.
+One recent case in New York City revealed patient recruiters that were operating their own shoe store!
 After the appointment was complete, the patient would be driven to the store and allowed to pick out free sneakers or shoes.

 In more sophisticated schemes, patient recruiters pay bribes or give gifts to residents of nursing homes and sometimes the staff of these facilities.
 The residents are urged to seek treatment for a condition or malady that they may not even have.
 Instead of seeing his or her regular physician, who best knows the patient’s medical history, the patient is driven to the clinic that hired the patient recruiter.